Analytic Light Curves of Dense CSM Shock Breakout and Cooling: Observational Consequences

 Note that our modeling does not capture the physics that governs the rising part of the bolometric luminosity.
 This is set by (the shorter of) the shell light-crossing time, $\sim R_0/c \ll \, {\rm day}$, or diffusion of photons during the initial shock-breakout timescale, $t_{\rm bo} \sim c/\kappa \rho_{\rm csm} v_{\rm sh}^2$.
-Since both these timescales are typically $\ll$ than the time of optical peak, this does not affect our conclusion regarding the optical-band light-curve peak.
+Since both these timescales are typically $\ll$ than the time of optical peak, this does not affect our conclusion regarding the optical-band light-curve peak (but see e.g. \citealt{Katz+12} for detailed calculations of light-crossing time effects).

 Fig.~\ref{fig:optical} also shows the effective temperature evolution.
 On timescales $\gtrsim$a few times optical peak, the temperature drops below $T_{\rm rec} \sim 6000\,{\rm K}$ and hydrogen may begin to recombine.
-The affect of H-recombination on the resulting light-curve is not captured by our present model, so the light-curves in Fig~\ref{fig:optical} may be unreliable after this time.
+The effect of H-recombination on the resulting light-curve is not captured by our present model, so the light-curves in Fig~\ref{fig:optical} may be unreliable after this time.
 This is indicated by the dashed portion of the curves.
 Because recombination generally occurs at times $t_i > \ta$ for CSM configurations of interest, this effect may not appreciably impact the resulting bolometric luminosity \citep{Popov93}.
 The photospheric temperature and resulting optical-band light-curve will still change even if the bolometric luminosity does not ($T_{\rm eff}$ will be fixed to $T_{\rm rec}$, and the optical-band light-curve will closely track the bolometric).
 We postpone more detailed investigation of recombination in the context of shock-cooling CSM to future work, and refer to e.g. \cite{Faran+19} for a recent discussion in the context of IIP SNe.